katydecorah/katydecorah.github.io/notes/_posts/2022-05-16-audiobooks.md

 - Coloring
 - Playing [Threes](http://play.threesgame.com/) on my phone

-If you must attempt to fill the void, try it with audiobooks.
+Prove them wrong, all wrong.
+You can fill the void with audiobooks.